edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

    deviceName: device-onvif-camera
    ```
    >NOTE: The device with name `device-onvif-camera` is a stand-in device and can be ignored.
+   >NOTE: The deviceName `Camera001` will be used in all the following commands.
+Please use the exact deviceName obtained for your device.
    >NOTE: The `jq -r` option is used in the curl command to reduce the size of the displayed response.
 The entire device with all information can be seen by removing `-r '"deviceName: " + '.devices[].name'', and replacing it with '.'`

 #### Update Device